wurstmineberg/wurstmineberg.de/README.md

     cd /opt/hub/wurstmineberg/wurstmineberg-web; git pull origin master

 And everything should be fine and dandy.
+You can also use this handy alias:

+    alias pullweb='cd /opt/hub/wurstmineberg/wurstmineberg-web/; git pull origin master; cd -'

 Things in this repo
 -------------------

-- The actual website files (html, bootstrap stuff)
+- The actual website files (html, mostly)
 - The config file for the overviewer (contains base markers and other POIs)
 - Avatars of all users (used for /people.html, serverstatus and the overviewer base markers, so symlinks should be in place to make sure that works)

 Things that will be in this repo
 --------------------------------

-TODO
+If our overviewer config expands and possibly included some more cutsomization, we might get that in a separat repo, just to keep things a little better organized.
+After all, that's kind of the point.

 Things that do not belong in this repo
 --------------------------------------

-- The overview files, because that would be just silly
+- The overview files (tile images), because that would be just silly

 Credits